-Given these findings, I ask that you make an attempt at taking notes with pen/pencils and paper.
-If you absolutely must bring a laptop, you will need to sit in the back row of the classroom so as not to disturb other students with your screen.
+Given these findings, I ask that you take notes with pen/pencil and paper.
+If you absolutely must bring a laptop, you should sit behind non-computer users so as not to disturb other students with your screen.
 For those choosing this option, please do not use your computer for anything other than note taking.